nsavinov/semantic3dnet/README.md

 The code requires at least 8 Gb RAM and an Nvidia GPU (at least 6 Gb of memory, tested for Nvidia Titan X GPU).

+If you use this code or the benchmark in your research, please cite it as

+@article{hackel2017semantic3d,
+  title={Semantic3D. net: A new Large-scale Point Cloud Classification Benchmark}, author={Hackel, Timo and Savinov, Nikolay and Ladicky, Lubor and Wegner, Jan D and Schindler, Konrad and Pollefeys, Marc}, journal={arXiv preprint arXiv:1704.03847}, year={2017}
+}

 # How does it work
 ![](https://img-fotki.yandex.ru/get/59977/128787062.0/0_1570f1_3c18d091_orig)
 Each point in the point cloud is to be classified into one of the semantic classes like building/car/vegetation/etc. It is done by considering a range of neighbourhoods for the point, computing occupancy grids for them and applying 3D convolutional neural network on those grids.